Our Story

 Patricia and Raquel dedicated themselves to the children, providing them with an educational experience focused on nature, peace, and independence while embracing all cultures and fostering respect and compassion.

-After many years of hard work, they were finally able to expand Autana three years ago, moving into a larger space in January 2018 that allows children to explore, learn, create, be independent, and even learn a second language.
-Today, their beautiful school is a testament to their dedication to their community and love of education.
+After many years of hard work, they were finally able to expand Autana, moving into a larger space in Lafayette, in January 2018.
+Here, they created an environment that allowed the children to explore, learn, create, be independent, and even learn a second language.
+Their beautiful school is a testament to their dedication to the community and their love of education.

 Our school is named after a remarkable flat-top mountain called "tepui," found in the Venezuelan Rain Forest.